aggresss/spec/IETF/RFC5682_en-US.md

 ### 3.1.
 The Algorithm

-Given that the TCP Selective Acknowledgment Option [MMFR96] is enabled for a TCP connection, a TCP sender MAY apply the SACK- enhanced F-RTO algorithm.
+Given that the TCP Selective Acknowledgment Option [MMFR96] is enabled for a TCP connection, a TCP sender MAY apply the SACK-enhanced F-RTO algorithm.
 If the sender applies the SACK-enhanced F-RTO algorithm, it MUST follow the steps below.
 This algorithm SHOULD NOT be applied if the TCP sender is already in loss recovery when a retransmission timeout occurs.

 The steps of the SACK-enhanced version of the F-RTO algorithm are as follows.
 If the retransmission timer expires again during the execution of the SACK-enhanced F-RTO algorithm, the TCP sender MUST re-start the algorithm processing from step 1.